 I’ll get one thing out of the way right off the bat because it’s a staple of extraterrestrial lore.
 A lot of people claim that the Anunnaki—the gods whom the Sumerians worshiped—used us as slaves to mine for gold.
 Why, exactly, they wanted gold of all things, I cannot imagine; I would much prefer emeralds, but that’s just me.

 Anyway, the point I want to make is that if you want to play the UFO lore game, you could say that this was an Anunnaki ship, and they evidently made use of the gold we gave them.
 Against all odds, it didn’t weigh down their spacecraft to the point they LARPed as Chicxulub.
 Is this possible?
 Well, given how advanced UFOs tend to appear, I would say yes.
-While I’m extremely skeptical of the claims surrounding the Anunnaki for a multitude of reasons (reasons I’ll briefly touch upon when we get to my take), it’d be silly to doubt that aliens couldn’t make good not to weigh down their spacecraft.
+While I’m extremely skeptical of the claims surrounding the Anunnaki for a multitude of reasons (reasons I’ll briefly touch upon when we get to my take), it’d be silly to doubt that aliens couldn’t make gold not to weigh down their spacecraft.

 Additionally, alien ships are nothing if not oddly shaped, and the design of this thing is unlike anything I’ve ever heard of.
 Replicating the body of a mosquito for your spacecraft would be on-brand for extraterrestrials.
 Whether or not it’d be efficient in the way of traversal, I don’t know, but I have to imagine that whatever alien race this was, it performed quite well since they managed to hover in place over Earth (not to mention how they got to us).